uschpc/webportal-netlify-gatsby/src/user-guides/software/python.md

 parentPage: User Guides
 ---

-[Python](https://www.python.org/) is an interpreted, general purpose programming language whose strength comes in the tools and libraries are associated with it.
+[Python](https://www.python.org/) is an interpreted, general purpose programming language whose strength comes in the tools and libraries that are associated with it.

 ### Using Python on Discovery

 Begin by logging in to Discovery.
-You can find instructions for this in our [Getting Started guide](user-information/user-guides/high-performance-computing/discovery/getting-started).
+You can find instructions for this in the [Getting Started guide](user-information/user-guides/high-performance-computing/discovery/getting-started).

 To use Python, load the corresponding module: